 Option 2.
 Summer Only Budget

-The maximum Direct Stafford loan eligibility for summer, fall, and spring semesters combined would be $20,500.
-You can borrow a portion of your Direct Stafford loan eligibility in the summer (up to the summer program budget) and split the remaining Direct Stafford loan amount between the fall and spring semesters.
-If you normally borrow the maximum $20,500 during the academic year, you will be eligible for a lower amount of Direct Stafford for the fall and spring semesters if you have used a portion in the summer.
-However, you can borrow either a federal Graduate PLUS or private education loan if you need additional funding for the academic year.
+The maximum Direct Unsubsidized loan eligibility for summer, fall, and spring semesters combined would be $20,500.
+You can borrow a portion of the annual Direct Unsubsidized loan eligibility in the summer (up to the summer program budget) and split the remaining Direct Unsubsidized loan amount between the fall and spring semesters.
+If you normally borrow the maximum $20,500 during the academic year, you will be eligible for a lower amount of Direct Unsubsidized loan for the fall and spring semesters if you have used a portion in the summer.
+However, you can borrow either a federal Graduate PLUS or private student loan if you need additional funding for the academic year.

 Other Loan Options